MattBenyon/DataAnalysisPortfolio/README.md

 Here are a list of my recent projects:
 1. NBA 2K ratings analysis
--Acquering the data: Scraped data from [2kratings.com](https://www.2kratings.com/), [basketballreference.com](https://www.basketball-reference.com/allstar/NBA_2021_voting.html)            and downloaded .csv file from [FiveThirtyEight](https://projects.fivethirtyeight.com/nba-player-ratings/)
+*Acquiring the data: Scraped data from [2kratings.com](https://www.2kratings.com/), [basketballreference.com](https://www.basketball-reference.com/allstar/NBA_2021_voting.html)            and downloaded .csv file from [FiveThirtyEight](https://projects.fivethirtyeight.com/nba-player-ratings/)
--Cleaning the data:
+*Cleaning the data:

 An example of a figure from a recent study that I completed: